Reranking Social Media Feeds: A Practical Guide for Field Experiments: Background

-However, designing a field experiment with live intervention on social media feeds presents many technical challenges, especially when done without the involvement of the platforms~\cite{bode2020study,mosleh2022field,guess2021experiments}.
+However, designing a field experiment with real-time intervention on social media feeds poses many technical challenges, especially when conducted without the platforms' involvement~\cite {allen2025platform,mosleh2022field,guess2021experiments}.
 The present work aims to support researchers with practical recommendations for designing field experiments focused on feed ranking.

 Previous contributions similar in spirit to this work include practical guides on designing studies on fake news and misinformation~\cite{pennycook2021practical}, analyzing browsing data~\cite{clemm2023analysis}, designing surveys to measure political behavior online~\cite{guess2023digital}, sampling survey participants~\cite{rosenzweig2020survey}, running split tests on Facebook~\cite{orazi2020running}, and software and techniques to collect and process social media data~\cite{batrinca2015social}.